 Berson has served on the NCAA South Region Advisory Committee for the NCAA Tournament and the Division I Coaches Subcommittee for the National Soccer Coaches Association.
 He has also served as a scout for U.S. Soccer for the South Region.
 His Carolina Soccer Camp continues to be one of the country's finest soccer camps for children of all age groups and skill levels.

 A 1971 graduate of Summit (N.J.)
 High School, Berson attended the University of North Carolina and received his bachelor of arts degree in journalism in 1975.
 Berson played on the Tar Heel soccer squad for four years, one as a midfielder and the other three in goal.
 As a senior, Berson received the UNC Educational Foundation Award and was a member of the Academic ACC Honor Roll.
 Berson earned his master's of education degree in sport administration from Ohio University in 1977.

 Born March 16, 1953, in Hartford, Conn., Berson is married to the former Shauna Hopkins, a South Carolina alum, of Columbia.
 They have two children, Erin Rhea, and Luke William.
-Erin graduated from South Carolina in 2009, and Luke is currently enrolled at the University of South Carolina in the Moore School of Business.
+Erin graduated from South Carolina in 2009, and Luke is a 2011 graduate of the University of South Carolina Moore School of Business.